timunie/Ava-ApiTests/website/docs/P_Avalonia_LogicalTree_LogicalTreeAttachmentEventArgs_Source.md

 #### Property Value
+<a href="T_Avalonia_LogicalTree_ILogical">ILogical</a>

+## Remarks
-<a href="T_Avalonia_LogicalTree_ILogical">ILogical</a>Logical tree attachment events travel down the attached logical tree from the point of attachment/detachment, so this control may be different from the control that the event is being raised on.
+Logical tree attachment events travel down the attached logical tree from the point of attachment/detachment, so this control may be different from the control that the event is being raised on.

 ## See Also